Chart Color Schemes

 Moree is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Moree, as per the latest Census evaluation, 82.8% of dwellings were houses, with the remaining 17.2% comprising semi-detached homes, apartments, and other dwelling types.
-In comparison, Non-Metro NSW had 87.8% houses and 12.1% other dwellings.
-Home ownership in Moree stood at 31.8%, with mortgaged dwellings at 27.5% and rented ones at 40.7%.
-The median monthly mortgage repayment was $1,336, higher than Non-Metro NSW's average of $1,300.
-The median weekly rent in Moree was $230, compared to Non-Metro NSW's $220.
-Nationally, Moree's mortgage repayments were lower at $1,336 against the Australian average of $1,863, and rents were substantially lower at $230 compared to the national figure of $375.
+In Moree, as per the latest Census evaluation, 82.8% of dwellings were houses with the remaining 17.2% being semi-detached homes, apartments, and other types.
+This compares to Non-Metro NSW's figures of 87.8% houses and 12.1% other dwellings.
+Home ownership in Moree stood at 31.8%, with mortgaged properties at 27.5% and rented ones at 40.7%.
+The median monthly mortgage repayment was $1,336, above Non-Metro NSW's average of $1,300.
+Median weekly rent in Moree was $230 compared to Non-Metro NSW's $220.
+Nationally, Moree's mortgage repayments were lower at $1,336 versus the Australian average of $1,863, and rents were substantially lower at $230 compared to the national figure of $375.

 Frequently Asked Questions - Housing